f9webltd/laravel-api-response-helpers/README.md

 `composer require f9webltd/laravel-api-response-helpers`

-Simply reference the required trait in your controller.
-Optionally, use the trait on a base controller:
+Simply reference the required trait in your controller:

 ```
 <?php